Lysogenic cycle: Bacteriophages

-Evidence of Lysogeny
+Evidence of lysogeny

 It is sometimes possible to detect which cycle a phage enters by looking at the plaque morphology in bacterial plate culture.
-Since phages that enter the lytic cycle kill the host bacterial cells, plaques will appear clear (photo A).
-The plaques may also appear to have a halo-like ring around the edge, indicating that these cells were not fully lysed.
-In contrast, infecting phages that enter the lysogenic cycle will produce cloudy or turbid plaques, as the cells containing the lysogenic phage are not lysed and can continue growing (photo B).
-However, exceptions to this rule are also known to exist, where non-temperate phages still exhibit cloudy plaques, and temperate phage mutants can generate clear plaques as a result of loss of lysogen formation ability.

-See a comparison of clear and turbid plaques, formed by lytic and lysogenic phages, respectively, in the Phage Discovery Guide.
+Generally, clearer plaques indicate more efficient lysis, while cloudy or turbid plaques indicate less efficient lysis.
+Turbid plaques may indicate that a phage can go through the lysogenic cycle, however there are other reasons that plaques may appear turbid.

 Detection methods of phages released from the lysogenic cycle include electron microscopy, DNA extraction, or propagation on sensitive strains.

 Via the lysogenic cycle, the bacteriophage's genome is not expressed and is instead integrated into the bacteria's genome to form the prophage.
 In its inactive form, a prophage gets passed on each time the host cell divides.
 If prophages become active, they can exit the bacterial chromosome and enter the lytic cycle, where they undergo DNA copying, protein synthesis, phage assembly, and lysis.

 Since the bacteriophage's genetic information is incorporated into the bacteria's genetic information as a prophage, the bacteriophage replicates passively as the bacterium divides to form daughter bacteria cells.
 In this scenario, the daughter bacteria cells contain prophage and are known as lysogens.
 Lysogens can remain in the lysogenic cycle for many generations but can switch to the lytic cycle at any time via a process known as induction.
 During induction, prophage DNA is excised from the bacterial genome and is transcribed and translated to make coat proteins for the virus and regulate lytic growth.

 An example of a virus that uses the lysogenic cycle to its advantage is the Herpes Simplex Virus.
 After first entering the lytic cycle and infecting a human host, it enters the lysogenic cycle.
-This allows it to travel to the nervous system’s sensory neurons and remain undetected for long periods of time.
+This allows it to travel to the nervous system's sensory neurons and remain undetected for long periods of time.
 In the case of genital herpes, latency is established in lumbosacral dorsal root ganglia, spinal nerve neurons.
 The herpes virus can then exit this dormant stage and re-enter the lytic cycle, causing disease symptoms.
 Thus, while herpes viruses can enter both the lytic and lysogenic cycles, latency allows the virus to survive and evade detection by the immune system due to low viral gene expression.

 The model organism for studying lysogeny is the lambda phage.
 Prophage integration (also known as homologous recombination), maintenance of lysogeny, induction, and control of phage genome excision in induction is described in detail in the lambda phage article.